GabrieleGiuseppini/Floating-Sandbox/BUILD-Ubuntu.md

 sudo apt install libjpeg-dev
 ```
 ### SFML SDK
 SFML is a multi-media library.
 Floating Sandbox uses it mostly for sound support.
-We're going to need version 2.5.
+We're going to need at least version 2.5 (though Ubuntu 24.04 comes with 2.6, which is fine as well).
 ```
 sudo apt install libsfml-dev
 ```